Louis C.K.: Early life

-Louis Alfred Székely was born in Washington, D.C. on September 12, 1967, the son of software engineer Mary Louise (née Davis) and economist Luis Székely.
+Louis Alfred Székely was born in Washington, D.C., on September 12, 1967, the son of software engineer Mary Louise (née Davis) and economist Luis Székely.
 He has three sisters.
 His father is of Mexican and Hungarian-Jewish descent.
-C.K.'s Jewish paternal grandfather, Géza Székely Schweiger, had immigrated from Hungary to Mexico; he and his Mexican wife raised their children in the Catholic faith.
+C.K.'s Jewish paternal grandfather, Géza Székely Schweiger, had immigrated from Hungary to Mexico; he and his Mexican wife, Rosario Sánchez Morales, raised their children in the Catholic faith.
 C.K.'s mother, an American, was a Catholic with Irish ancestry.

 When C.K. was an infant, his family moved to his father's home country of Mexico, where his father had earned a degree from the National Autonomous University of Mexico prior to graduating from Harvard.
 C.K.'s first language was Spanish; it was not until after they moved back to the U.S. when he was 7 that he began to learn English.
 He has said that he has since forgotten much of his Spanish.
-When C.K. left Mexico with his family, they moved back to the United States and settled in the Boston area, initially for a year in Framingham, Massachusetts.
+C.K.'s family left Mexico and moved back to the United States, settling in the Boston area, initially for a year in Framingham, Massachusetts.

 Upon moving from Mexico to suburban Boston, C.K. wanted to become a writer and comedian, citing George Carlin, Bill Cosby and Richard Pryor as some of his influences.
 When he was 10, his parents divorced.
-C.K. said that his father was around but he did not see him much and when he remarried, C.K.'s father converted to Orthodox Judaism, the faith of his new wife.
+C.K. said that his father was around but he did not see him much and when he remarried, C.K.'s father converted to Orthodox Judaism, the faith of his new wife and the birth heritage of his paternal grandfather, which his father had begun to explore while studying at Harvard.
 C.K. and his three sisters were raised by their single mother in Newton, Massachusetts.
 The fact that his mother had only "bad" TV shows to view upon returning home from work inspired him to work on television.
-C.K.'s mother raised her children as Catholic and they attended after-school Catholic class until they completed communion.
+C.K.'s mother raised their children as Catholic and they attended after-school Catholic class until they completed communion.
 C.K. has said that his father's whole family still lives in Mexico.
 C.K.'s paternal uncle Dr. Francisco Székely is an academic and an international consultant on environmental affairs who served as Mexico's Deputy Minister of Environment (2000–2003).

 C.K. attended Newton North High School and graduated in 1985.
 He graduated with future Friends star Matt LeBlanc.
 After graduation, C.K. worked as an auto mechanic and at a public access TV cable station in Boston.
 According to C.K., working in public access TV gave him the tools and technical knowledge to make his short films and later his television shows.
 "Learning is my favorite thing", he said.
 He also worked for a time as a cook and in a video store.